 Small Foldable Umbrella

 Especially for our female readers, having a small foldable umbrella in your backpack is a must.
 This way, you won’t get wet if it suddenly rains on the day.
-On a hot summer day, the umbrella can also shade you from the heat from the direct sunlight.
-Reading till here, you might have thought of it already.
-It is best to get the ones that have UV protection.
+On a hot summer day, the umbrella can also shield you from the heat of direct sunlight.
+Reading up to here, you might have already thought of it.
+It is best to choose those that have UV protection.

 Masks and Hand Sanitizer